sideshowtgrove/Laravel-TypeForm/README.md

 # Installation

 ## Requirements
- *  php: >=7.0
+ *  php: >=8.0
- *  guzzlehttp/guzzle: ^6.3
- *  laravel/framework: ~5.4

 ## Composer
 ```
-composer require "yo1l/laravel-typeform"
+composer require "RosiersRobin/laravel-typeform"
 ```

 ## Service Provider
-The **Yo1L\LaravelTypeForm\TypeFormServiceProvider** is auto-discovered and registered by default, but if you want to register it yourself:
+The **RosiersRobin\LaravelTypeForm\TypeFormServiceProvider** is auto-discovered and registered by default, but if you want to register it yourself:

 Add the ServiceProvider in config/app.php